mimisasouvanh/apidocs/beta/api/resource_get.md

 If successful, this method returns a `200 OK` response code and the image or file binary data in the response body.
 ### Example
 ##### Request
 Here is an example of the request.
-Using the content endpoint for the resource is the same as using $value.
-Images won't render directly in a browser because they require authorization to retrieve them, like the rest of the page contents.
+Using the `content` endpoint for the resource is the same as using `$value`.
 <!-- {
   "blockType": "request",
   "name": "get_resource"